wjschne/apaquarto/README.md

 the options already filled out and explains how and why to change them.
 It also has a examples of how to use the extension in the text.

-If you prefer an example with explanations, you can start with the `example.qmd` file instead.
+If you prefer a minimal template, you can start with the `minimal.qmd` file instead.

 ## Adding apaquarto to an Existing Document or Project